 Why does the Fed raise interest rates?

 The Fed raises rates primarily to combat inflation.
 Higher rates make borrowing more expensive, which slows economic activity and reduces upward pressure on prices.
 The Fed's target inflation rate is 2% per year, and it will raise rates when inflation runs significantly above this target.
+In 2022-2023, the Fed raised rates from near-zero to over 5% to combat inflation that peaked at 9.1%.

 What is the dot plot?